 - Report the adverse event and injury to the Canadian National Vaccine Safety Network (CANVAS).

 - Report COVID-19 shot adverse events and injuries to VaxxTracker.
-VaxxTracker is independent from all government, pharmaceutical, or lobbying groups.
+VaxxTracker is independent of all government, pharmaceutical, or lobbying groups.
 Data summaries with monthly counts, top 10 reaction types, outcomes, and descriptions of symptoms are provided by VaxxTracker.

 HEALTH CARE PROFESSIONALS – Report COVID-19 Shot Injuries